andrew/ultimate-awesome/README.md

 - [evil-and-not-wholly-awesome-firefox](https://github.com/Hunter-Github/evil-and-not-wholly-awesome-firefox) - [deprecated since Mozilla turned evil] A list of resources for and about Mozilla Firefox.
 - [awesome-javascript-testing](https://github.com/MarcL/awesome-javascript-testing) - 🔧 Awesome JavaScript testing resources.
 - [awesome-resources](https://github.com/meet59patel/awesome-resources) - 🔥Awesome Resources, Bookmarks, Websites and Stars of the Web! 😎🔥.
-- [awesome-synthesis](https://github.com/MikeMorenoDSP/awesome-synthesis) - A curated list of software for learning synthesis.
 - [sponsorship](https://github.com/Neuro-Hack/sponsorship) - A list of potential sponsors for hackathons.
 - [Awesome-Video-Grounding](https://github.com/NeverMoreLCH/Awesome-Video-Grounding) - A reading list of papers about Visual Grounding.
 - [awesome-blogs](https://github.com/rapulu/awesome-blogs) - A curated list of awesome blogs related to programming and tech in general.